danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-We rename the `AlamofireMovieService` to `baseService` and create a `RealmMovieService`
-instance, into which we inject the `baseService`.
-The app is still loading top
-grossing movies using a `service`, but the instance will now first check the
+We rename `AlamofireMovieService` to `baseService` and create a `RealmMovieService`, into which we inject the `baseService`.
+The app still loads top grossing movies using a `service`, but the instance will now first check the
-database then call the api.
+database then call the API.

 An important thing here is that the app doesn't care about any of this.
-Just as
-the decorator doesn't care about the internal workings of its base service, the
-app only uses the protocol, not the implementation.
-In the code above, it actually
+Just as the decorator doesn't care about the internal workings of its base service, the app only uses the protocol, not the implementation.
-knows about the implementation, but we'll fix that later.

 The output will be the following, the first time we run the app with this setup: